junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 > **Outline:** Cas heals Dean and himself, Dean caring, Cas only hints the last 20y are tough but not enough detail
 >
 > Cas flies them home, back to the same day they leave for the phoenix's ashes.
 Bobby is still there, exactly the same as before, everything the same.
 (Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused)

+#### draft note

+Dean/Cas don't actually spend another year of ranch life in the past, but Dean does think/imagine that life and find himself doesn't mind it (contrast with beginning when he has to stay but he finds it unbearable), even look forward to it (but it seems to only exist in parallel world now)

+When Sam jokingly says "What took you so long", Dean jokingly replies "Spent a year in a ranch after you're gone", Sam believes and startles, Dean: "I wish." (write in a way to make it not clear whether it's true?)

 ###### End